Yangjiang Guangdong, China Travel Guide

 Minsu on Hailing Island offer a local flavor, but not typically ancient or historically preserved buildings.

-Choose lodging that aligns with your travel style and budget for an enjoyable Yangjiang experience.
+Choose lodging that matches your travel style and budget for an enjoyable Yangjiang experience.

 If focusing on history and city life, Jiangcheng a better base.
 For beach holidays, Hailing Island ideal.